The person at the center of this case

 She was last seen wearing purple ponytail holders in her hair.
 She has a scar on the left side of her scalp, has deep-set eyes, and is described as timid but loves to talk.

-Three-year-old Diamond Yvette Bradley and ten-year-old Tionda Bradley were reported missing to the Chicago Police Department.
-A note written by Tionda stated the girls were going to the store and school playground.
+Three-year-old Diamond Yvette Bradley and ten-year-old Tionda Bradley reported missing to Chicago Police Department.
+A note written by Tionda stated they were going to the store and school playground.
+Extensive search of area and surrounding neighborhood met with negative results.

 For information leading to the resolution of this case